FredHutch/wdl-unit-tests/README.md

 - create a virtual environment: `uv venv`.
 This should pick up the Python version specified in `.python-version`.
 If you do not have the version given in `.python-version` it will be installed by `uv`.
 - activate the virtual environment: `source .venv/bin/activate`
 - check that you have the Python version in `.python-version`: `python --version`
-- set a PROOF token for the test user used for these tests as `PROOF_API_TOKEN_DEV`. the value is in 1password - talk to Sean or Scott if you don't have access
+- set a PROOF token for the test user used for these tests as `PROOF_API_TOKEN_DEV`. the value is in 1password ([Secrets and env vars in 1password](https://developer.1password.com/docs/cli/secrets-environment-variables/)).
+Talk to Sean or Scott if you don't have access.
 - run tests, for example: `uv run pytest tests/cromwell-api/ --verbose`

 To add tests: